Xilinx/ml-suite/mxnet.md

 	cat.jpg     classify.py       sdaccel_profile_summary.html  wolf.jpg
 	```

-4. Here is a example of running a single image with the model GoogLeNet v1.
+4. Following is an example of running a single image with the model GoogLeNet v1.
 Run the `./classify_fpga.sh` script and pass one of the example images here for it to classify.
 	```
 	# ./classify_fpga.sh beagle.jpg
 	XBLAS # FPGAs: 1